 A Scholarship or Music Award may only be awarded to a candidate who reaches the qualifying academic standard in the appropriate entrance examination.

 Further details and Application Forms may be obtained from the Registrar.

 Sixth Form Scholarships

 The Sixth Form Scholarships reward ability, application and ambition.
 Up to ten Scholarships are awarded every year for academic excellence, exceptional ability in the Creative Arts or for outstanding talent in some other field, such as Sport.
 Applicants may apply for more than one Scholarship.
 The Scholarships range in value and are held throughout a pupil’s Sixth Form career at Ibstock Place School, subject to satisfactory performance.
-In addition to Scholarships, the Headmistress may, at her discretion, award a number of Exhibitions to promising candidates.
+In addition to Scholarships, the Headmaster may, at his discretion, award a number of Exhibitions to promising candidates.
 The parents of prospective pupils who are interested in the Sixth Form Scholarships should apply to the Registrar for further information.

 All Scholars and Exhibitioners are expected to play a full role in the life of the School and to support the relevant Head of Department at School events and on Open Days.
 Scholarships may be withdrawn at any time if the holder fails to meet the School’s expectations.